Is it still birthing pains?

-Originally designed to replace SystemOne in A.Y.
-2016-2017, during Sanchez’s first term, the project has a five year budget of P751.9 million, and had companies such as Electronic Philippines Long Distance Telephone (ePLDT) and Smart Communications Incorporated as its investors.
+SAIS was originally designed to replace SystemOne in A.Y.
+2016-2017, during Sanchez’s first term. eUP, the project under which SAIS is a part of, has a five year budget of P751.9 million, and has companies such as Electronic Philippines Long Distance Telephone (ePLDT) and Smart Communications Incorporated as its investors.

 According to then-UP Assistant Vice President for Development and Director Jamie Caro, P14.1 million was used for the project’s Oracle Software Perpetual License, while P23.6 million to cover the expenses in implementing the project.

-SAIS was also pointed as one of the causes behind the piling-up of rejected Maximum Residency Rule (MRR) and readmission cases.
+In a dialogue with UP President Danilo Concepcion, UPLB students pointed out SAIS as one of the causes behind the piling-up of rejected Maximum Residency Rule (MRR) and readmission cases.

 The constant server crashes and slow, laggy response time proved to be inconvenient for students over the years.
 There was an instance in 2016 when most of the learners had to endure long hours at night in order to access UPLB’s Wi-Fi.
 This was because the moderators of SAIS revealed that the system worked better with the use of campus Wi-Fi.
 Many times, students would be forced to stay longer than needed in the university, due to the dwindling number of slots during registration.